FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations

 We present this algorithm in Algorithm \ref{algo:riskAdaptive} (RiTA).
 Firstly, RiTA takes the user's risk tolerance level, $\zeta$ as input.
-The risk tolerance indicates how much a user is willing to prepare for the scenario in which servers fail.
 The lower a user's risk tolerance, the more the user wants to avoid the cost arising from server failure.
-The higher a user's risk tolerance, the less the user is willing to prepare for failure, as it incurs an additional storage and migration cost.
-Next, this algorithm converts $Q_{riskAware}$ to a vector of probabilities $p_{riskAware}$, where $Q_{riskAware}$ is the converged policy trained from one of our importance-sampling failure-adaptive Q-learning simulator algorithms (Algorithms \ref{algo:combined}, \ref{algo:LinearFunApprox}, \ref{algo:DQN} or \ref{algo:etracesQL}).
-The algorithm also converts $Q_{riskTaking}$ to a vector of probabilities $p_{riskTaking}$, where $Q_{riskTaking}$ is the converged policy of a q-learning algorithm which does not take into account rare events in modelling of their environment, and does not consider the possibility of backups.
-This represents the risk taking component, for users who do not want to plan for rare events during service migration.

-Algorithm \ref{algo:riskAdaptive} is an online algorithm to be used in real-time scenarios.
+The higher a user's risk tolerance, the less the user is willing to prepare for failure.
+Next, this algorithm converts $Q_{riskAware}$ to a vector of probabilities $p_{riskAware}$, where $Q_{riskAware}$ is the converged policy trained from one of our importance-sampling failure-adaptive Q-learning simulator algorithms (Algorithms \ref{algo:combined}, \ref{algo:DQN}, or \ref{algo:AC}).
+The algorithm also converts $Q_{riskTaking}$ to a vector of probabilities $p_{riskTaking}$, where $Q_{riskTaking}$ is the converged policy of a Q-learning algorithm that does not take into account rare events in modelling of their environment, and does not consider the possibility of backups.
+This represents the risk taking component.
+Algorithm \ref{algo:riskAdaptive} is an online algorithm for real-time scenarios.
 For each timeslot, the state transition occurs according to $p(s'|s,a)$, and rare events according to the true rare events probability $\epsilon(s)$.
 At each timeslot, the policy which is used will be in accordance with the risk tolerance level $\zeta \in [0,1]$.
-The lower the risk tolerance $\zeta$, the higher the probability that the action selected will be sampled according to $p_{riskAware}$ (lines 6-10), which is obtained from our algorithm's converged policy.
+The lower the risk tolerance $\zeta$, the higher the probability that the action selected will be sampled according to $p_{riskAware}$ (lines 6-10), obtained from our algorithm's converged policy.
 When $\zeta=0$, the action selected will be according to our algorithm's converged policy.
-When $\zeta=1$, the actions selected will be according to the converged policy of the Q-learning algorithm which does not prepare for rare events in the modelling of their environment, and does not include backup in their actions.
+In the next theorem, we characterize the condition under which it would have been beneficial to prepare for rare events.